-Sify.com provides a gateway to the Internet by offering communication and search tools such as email, chat, travel, online portfolio management and channels for personal finance, astrology, lifestyle, shopping, movies, sports and news.
+Sify.com provides a gateway to the Internet by offering communication and search tools such as travel, online portfolio management and channels for personal finance, astrology, lifestyle, shopping, movies, sports and news.

 We offer value-added services to organizations such as website design, development, content management, Online assessment tools, search engine optimization, including domain name management, secure socket layer (SSL) certificate for websites, and server space in required operating system and database.
-We provide state of the art messaging and collaboration services and solutions such as e-mail servers, LAN mail solutions, anti-spam appliances, bulk mail services, instant messaging, and also offer solutions and services to enable data and access security over the Internet.
-We also provide infrastructure-based services on demand, including on-line testing engine and network management.
-On-line testing services include test management software, required servers and proctored examination facilities at Sify's franchisee points.
+We provide state of the art messaging and collaboration services and solutions such as anti-spam appliances, bulk mail services, instant messaging, and also offer solutions and services to enable data and access security over the Internet.
+We also provide infrastructure-based services on demand, including online testing engine and network management.
+Online testing services include test management software, required servers and proctored examination facilities at Sify's franchisee points.
 On-line exam engine offered allows a secure and flexible way of conducting examinations involving a wide range of question patterns.